cjzcpsyx/CS186/hw5/README.md

 1. List all name, age tuples in `s`.
 2. List all elements in data.

-Follow the instructions in the SQL file for your first transaction.
+Put these queries under "Your First Transaction" in the SQL file.

 ### Exercise 1.2: Update, Insert, Delete

 While we have already written queries to read from the database, we have not explored writing to the database.
-Add the following operations to `queryFile.sql`:
+Add the following operations to `queryFile.sql`, with each part as separate transactions:

-1. First transaction:
+1. Part 1:
   1. Insert these tuples into `data`: (6, 60), (10, 33).
   2. Insert these tuples into `s`: (6, 6, 'Michael'), (7, 60, 'Michelle').
-2. Second Transaction:
+2. Part 2:
   1. Update all entries in `data` that have an `f1` value of 1 to have an `f2` value of 1.
   2. Update all entries in `s` with the name "Michelle" to have an age of 100.
   3. Update all entries in`data` that have an `f2` value of 50 to have an `f2` value of 100.
-3. Third Transaction:
+3. Part 3:
   1. Delete all entries in `data` with an `f1` value of 2.
   2. Delete all entries in `s`.